sierra-library/sierra/README.md

 Sierra library
 ========================================

-The smallest and lightest scss library.
+The smallest and lightest scss library (before known as penguin library)

 ### Online demo